onionhoney/midori-timer/design.md

 - On top of weekly comp infra, it should be fairly easy to build an online racing thingy

+## Pages

+### Comp Management
+- CompAdminBrowsingView(for showing all comps user has created)
+- CompAdminEditingView(for creating or editing a comp, and managing all the results)

+### Comp Participation
+- CompBrowsingView (for browsing thru listed comps, and accessing unlisted comps by id, can double as a page to show all comps user have joined)
+- CompSubmissionView (submitting to a comp found through CompBrowingView, can double as a ReviewMySubmissionView by making all the fields read-only)

+### Timer

+- CurrentTimeView
+- ScramblerView
+- DrawScrambleView

+- CurrentSessionTableView (parent view that includes session switching button + resultsTableView or MoAoView)
+	- ResultsTableView
+	- ResultsStatsView
+	- MoAoResultsTableView
+	- MoAoResultsStatsView

+- SessionManagementView (for showing all sessions, and session syncing)

+- MidoriTimerView (top level view that integrates everything)

 ## Database schema
 ```JS
 {